neuroinfo-os/deep-bottleneck/docs/user_guide.rst

 In that case all the jsons in the folder and in its sub-folders are executed.

-In case one uses a sun grid engine to execute the experiments it is possible to start run_experiments.py on the engine in the same way with and the experiments will get submitted on the engine using qsub.
+In case one uses a sun grid engine to execute the experiments it is possible to start run_experiments.py on the engine in the same way with as described ahead and the experiments will get submitted on the engine using qsub.
-In that case it is important to make sure that an output-folder exists on the directory-level of the experiment.sge file.
+In that case it is important to make sure that an /output/-folder exists on the directory-level of the experiment.sge file.

 Additionally it might be important to run experiments that are repeatable and will return the same results in every run.
 Because the basic step of the framework is to train a neural network, including some kind of randomness the results of